 The new S bloc, with its increased oil/cooling and lubrication efficiency – through the use of a separate oil reservoir (tank) situated next to the fuel tank operating a float valve regulation.
 This was a big step forward in the motorization of the Energic motoculteur.
 The new moteurs probably came on stream with Energic motoculteur models from 1934, after spare and stock of the Motobecane B4L engines were used up.

 Read more about the Energic motoculteur S bloc C7 here.

 Read more about the Energic Motoculteur S bloc D9 here.

-The C7/D9 motobecane S bloc Energic motoculteurs where still available in up to 1944 (using up the old stock of parts and chassis).
-There availability overlapped with the introduction of the totally new in house produced Energic motoculteur 409 3v (engines totally Energic – not out sourced).
+The C7/D9 motobecane S bloc Energic motoculteurs were still available up to 1944 (using up the old stock of parts and chassis).
+Their availability overlapped with the introduction of the totally new in house produced Energic motoculteur 409 3v (engines totally Energic – not outsourced).
 I have a machine that was bought new, one owner, in late 1944 a D9 (S bloc spec.).
 And I have seen an order dating from June 1942 for the New Energic motoculteur 409 awaiting homologué, with information showing authorizations relating the New 409 as early as 20 May 1941.

 Bon De Commande dated 1/3/1940 for a Energic motoculteur D9

 Finally what was very interesting and important to the Energic Brand, is its huge presence in the domestic market in France.
 There are some statistics that prove that the Energic brand held 68% of the French market in motoculteurs in the period up to and including 1938.
 Ahead of the other leading brands of Couaillac and Somua.
 A testament to the quality, reliability and technological break through’s led by Mr Patissier at Energic.

 Read more about the Ets Patissier model and range history after 1940.